anu-varshini11/anu-varshini11/README.md

 ### 👩‍💻 About Me

-- 🔭 I’m currently pursuing **Engineering** at Saveetha Engineering College
+- 🔭 I’m currently pursuing **AI-ML** at Saveetha Engineering College
 - 🌱 Actively learning **Development** (Full Stack) and **DSA**
 - 💡 I enjoy working on **real-world problems**, and love experimenting with ideas
 - 🤝 I’m open to collaboration on: